 This will continue to scale in a very very big way.

-In Fixing Healthcare in my upcoming documentary, I talk about this in great detail and show you examples of how we’re transitioning from something that was painful and friction laden to something that was beautiful.
+In The Healthcare Cure in my upcoming documentary, I talk about this in great detail and show you examples of how we’re transitioning from something that was painful and friction laden to something that was beautiful.

-I hope that you join me on this incredible movement as we transition with the goal of Fixing Healthcare.
+I hope that you join me on this incredible movement as we transition with the goal of The Healthcare Cure.

 #healthcarefuturist #healthcarevirtualspeaker #nickwebb #fixinghealthcare #healthcarespeaker #thefutureofhealthcare #thehealthcaremandate